-The vehicle will pass through the area of maximum aerodynamic pressure-max Q-approximately 80 seconds into flight.
-This is the point when mechanical stress on the rocket peaks due to a combination of the rocket's velocity and resistance created by the Earth's atmosphere.
+Early in the flight, the vehicle will pass through the area of maximum aerodynamic pressure-max Q. This is the point when mechanical stress on the rocket peaks due to a combination of the rocket's velocity and resistance created by the Earth's atmosphere.

-Approximately 174 seconds into flight, the first-stage engines are shut down, an event known as main-engine cutoff, or MECO.
+Approximately 158 seconds into flight, the first-stage engines are shut down, an event known as main-engine cutoff, or MECO.
 Three seconds after MECO, the first and second stages will separate.
-Seven seconds later, the second stage's single Merlin vacuum engine ignites to begin a 5 minute, 35 second burn that brings the satellite into a parking orbit.
+Eight seconds later, the second stage's single Merlin vacuum engine ignites to begin a 6 minute, 46 second burn to bring the satellites to orbit.
 The fairing that protects the payload is deployed early in this burn.
-Eighteen minutes after injection into the parking orbit, the second stage will relight for just over one minute to carry the payload to its geosynchronous transfer orbit.
+Once the second stage shuts down, deployment of the six satellites will begin, approximately 15 minutes into the flight.